Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 In addition to these naturally occurring antioxidants, research is being conducted on methods to isolate and concentrate specific antioxidant peptides from *Polyrhachis vicina*.
 A 2013 study, for instance, explored the use of enzymatic hydrolysis and membrane separation to produce antioxidant peptides from black mountain ant protein.20

-Further exploration into the bioactive compounds of black mountain ants has revealed potential anti-inflammatory and cell-protective properties.
-A study by Tang et al. (2023) identified specific constituents from Polyrhachis dives that demonstrated protective effects on rat mesangial cells, which are specialized cells in the kidney involved in filtration and blood pressure regulation.
-The study also found these constituents exhibited anti-inflammatory activity in laboratory models.2 These findings suggest that certain components of black mountain ants may support the body's natural mechanisms for managing inflammation and protecting cells from damage, though more research is needed to fully understand these effects in humans.
+Further exploration into the bioactive compounds of black mountain ants has revealed potential cell-protective properties.
+A study by Tang et al. (2023) identified specific constituents from Polyrhachis dives that demonstrated protective effects on rat mesangial cells, which are specialized cells in the kidney involved in filtration and blood pressure optimization in the normal range.
+The study also found these constituents exhibited the ability to buffer wear and tear in laboratory models.2 These findings suggest that certain components of black mountain ants may support the body's natural mechanisms for buffering wear and tear and protecting cells from damage, though more research is needed to fully understand these effects in humans.

 The Microbiome Connection: